-In February 2016, the Winship-Robbins Elementary School District approved the Charter School’s charter for a term of five years, beginning on July 1, 2016 and expiring July 1, 2022.
-According to the Renewal Petition, since opening in July of 1980, Winship Community School, an independent student program which also offers classroom-based instruction and authorized to serve grades TK-8, has provided a dynamic and innovative educational opportunity for families interested in homeschooling their students in Sutter County and adjacent counties.
+In February 2016, the Winship-Robbins Elementary School District approved the Charter School’s charter for a term of five years, beginning on July 1, 2016 and expiring July 1, 2021.
+According to the Renewal Petition, since opening in July of 2016, Feather River Charter School, an independent student program authorized to serve grades TK-12, has provided a dynamic and innovative educational opportunity for families interested in homeschooling their students in Sutter County and adjacent counties.

 The charter school’s collective beliefs outlined in the renewal petition are: